iLychevAD/stream-capture-test-task/README.md

-Using Ansible+Docker, deploy a service that captures and provides via HTTP latest image from BigBuckBunny stream.
+Using Ansible+Docker, deploy a service that captures and provides via HTTP latest image from the BigBuckBunny stream.

 ### RUN
 from `ansible` directory run: